Abercorn: History

 The English monk and historian Bede mentions Abercorn as the site of a monastery and seat of Bishop Trumwine, who was the only bishop of the Northumbrian see of the Picts.
-The 7th monastery is now known to have existed close to the present-day church.
+The 7th-century monastery is now known to have existed close to the present-day church.
 The church itself dates partially from the 12th century, although its most interesting features are the private aisles created for the three major families of the area, the Dalyells, the Hamiltons, and later the Hopes, who had their own enclosure behind the altar built by architect William Bruce.
 The Hope mausoleum, designed by William Burn, is located adjacent to the kirkyard.
 Older burial monuments include Norse "hogback" grave markers, and fragments of 7th-century Northumbrian crosses.
 Adjacent to the churchyard at Abercorn, is a small museum containing prominent examples of medieval gravestones.

 The lands of Abercorn were granted to Claud Hamilton in the 16th century.
 His son was later created the Earl of Abercorn.
 In the early 17th century, a branch of the Hamilton dynasty moved to Ulster in Ireland.
 The family would, henceforth, play a major part in Ulster affairs.
 Thus, the estate was later sold to the Hope family, who were created Earls of Hopetoun, and built Hopetoun House to the east of the village.
 On the approach to the church, the Factor's house is a prominent L-shaped building in the Scottish baronial style, built circa 1855.

 The House of the Binns, seat of the Dalyell family, is within the parish.

 Abercorn's population was recorded as 1,044 at the time of the 1821 census, although it has since declined.